Std1o/Lilith-AppStatesManager/README.md

 5. 'org.jetbrains.kotlin.android' version '1.9.0'+

 ## Compatibility with DI
+For DI you must use ksp intead of kapt.

+Just replace "kapt" with "ksp" in build.gradle of your module.
+Also you can see https://dagger.dev/dev-guide/ksp.html

 1. Koin - 100%
 2. Hilt - Compatible when using a small workaround
 3. Dagger 2 - not tested